Maldives opposition candidate Mohamed Muiz wins the presidential runoff, local media say

 The election has turned into a virtual referendum on which regional power — India or China — will have the biggest influence in the Indian Ocean archipelago nation.

 “Today’s result is a reflection of the patriotism of our people.
 A call on all our neighbours and bilateral partners to fully respect our independence and sovereignty,” said Mohamed Shareef, a top official of Muiz's party.
-He told The Associated Press that it was also a mandate for Muiz to resurrect the economy and for the release of People's National Congress party leader Abdulla Yameen from prison.
+He told The Associated Press that it was also a mandate for Muiz to resurrect the economy and for Yameen's release.

-Yameen is serving a prison term for corruption and money laundering, but his supporters say he's been jailed for political reasons.

 Neither Muiz nor Solih got more than 50% in the first round of voting earlier in September.